alphagov/govuk-rfcs/rfc-057-default-values-for-application-secrets.md

 ### Default behaviour when secrets are not present

-Applications must fail to start if secret configuration is not present in the environment.
-This prevents the case where a secret can be set to an empty string or a nil value.
+Applications must fail to start if a piece of secret configuration is either not present in the environment or is set to an empty string.